-Definition and Example of Voided Checks
+Definition and Example of a Voided Check

-When to Use a Voided Check
+How a Voided Check Works

 - Where you bank (or which credit union you use)